-- All applicants must complete an SCC admission application and complete all admission requirements, including submission of an official copy of a high school transcript showing graduation and/or a GED, and official copies of all college transcripts. - 2.
-Applicants must complete the financial aid application, Free Application for Federal Student Aid (FAFSA), at www.fafsa.ed.gov.
+- 1. All applicants must complete an SCC admission application and complete all admission requirements, including submission of an official copy of a high school transcript showing graduation and/or a GED, and official copies of all college transcripts. - 2.
+Applicants must complete the financial aid application, Free Application for Federal Student Aid (FAFSA), at Home FAFSA on the Web Federal Student Aid.
 To complete the FAFSA, students will need to have the prior year's income information, such as federal tax returns; W-2 wage statements; and records of benefits received from sources such as child support and disability.
 Students will be notified by the central processor by email within two to three days.
 Students without email will be mailed a paper response within 10 days. - 3.
 Applicants who are selected for verification will be required to submit additional satisfactory documentation to verify income reported. - 4.
 When all forms have been received by the SCC Financial Aid Office, the office will send students an award letter indicating the type and amount of aid awarded.